hoangnd107/genews/README.md

 ## 🌟 Overview

-**GeNews** is a cross-platform news aggregator and summarizer built with Flutter, powered by Google Gemini AI.
-The app fetches news from multiple sources, stores and syncs data in Firestore, and provides real-time updates, advanced search, bookmarking, sharing, and enhanced in-app reading with intelligent ad-blocking technology.
+**GeNews** is a cross-platform news app using Flutter and Google Gemini AI.
+News is fetched automatically from APIs, RSS, and web scraping by Python scripts running in Docker on Cloud Run, then synced to Firestore for real-time access on all devices.

+The platform features a sophisticated three-tier architecture: automated Python-based fetchers running on Google Cloud Run collect news from APIs, RSS feeds, and web scraping; real-time data synchronization through Firebase Firestore; and a rich Flutter client application offering advanced search, smart bookmarking, intelligent ad-blocking, and AI-powered content summarization across Android, iOS, Web, Windows, macOS, and Linux platforms.

 ## 🏗️ System Architecture